 The first dependency is the core firebase dependency and I’ve included the…

-I’ll try to explain this with an example so that you can easily understand when to use this method of authentication while you build your application.
+I’ll try to explain this with an example so that you can easily understand when to use this method of authentication when building your application.

 Role-Based User Authorization: Where users can have many roles and those roles provide different privileges that enable different operations on your (Firestore) database.

-To better understand this, take a look at the following data model.
+To better understand this, let’s take a look at the following data model.

 As you’re just getting started with building android apps and I assume that you’ve set up everything like setting up the Android Studio IDE, downloading the SDKs and creating a brand new project.
 You can find a lot of tutorials and videos on how to do these boring things on the internet, let me skip that part.